CarbonLDP/carbonldp-js-sdk/docs/architecture.md

 ## Registries

-The registries are the elements in charge to store and provide resources in the domain of certain context.
+The registries are the elements in charge of storing and providing resources in a certain context's domain.

-The purpose of the registries is to always have the same reference for every specific resource, allowing to relate resources an access that related information easier.
+The purpose of the registries is to always have the same reference for every specific resource, allowing users to relate resources and access that related information in an easier way.

-Similar to the repositories, there is `$Registry` interface declaring the `$` methods equivalents that manage resources inside resources.
+Similar to the repositories, there is the `$Registry` interface declaring the `$` methods equivalents that manage resources inside resources.
 In the case of `Document`s, this sub-resources are called `Fragments` (Named Fragments/Blank Nodes).

 ## Models

 The models are representations of specific types of resources.<br>
-Its name should be the same as the slug of the `rdf:type` that describe the resource.
+Its name should be the same as the slug of the `rdf:type` that describes the resource.

 There are three kinds of models:
 - **Base**:<br>